aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 plt.style.use('../styles/mainstyle.use')
 ```

 In this notebook we extend the concept of finite differences to higher order derivatives.
 We also discuss the use of Python `functions` and finally we describe how to construct matrices corresponding to the finite-difference operators.
-The latter is very useful when solving boundary value problems or eigenvalue problems.
+This is very useful when solving boundary value problems or eigenvalue problems.

 ## Higher order derivatives